DehghanianSina/metabase-quick-access/README.md

 After installing the extension:
 1. Click on the extension icon in your Chrome toolbar
 2. Click the extension icon, find the gear ⚙️ icon to open settings
-3. Enter your Metabase base URL (e.g., `https://metabase.yourcompany.com`)
+3. Enter your Metabase base URL (e.g., `https://metabase.yourcompany.com` - no trailing slash needed)
 4. Click "Save"

 ## Usage